zenradar/wpm1/README.md

 ## 3. Install the Wildfly container

-Note the host IP address
+Make a note of the host IP address.
+If using boot2docker in Windows,
-- if using Windows, docker-machine env <your-docker-machine-name>
+    docker-machine env <your-docker-machine-name>

-Edit the deploy.properties file and update the IP address.
-Replace the default value 192.168.99.100 with your host IP address.
+Edit the **deploy.properties** file and update the IP address.
+Replace the default value *192.168.99.100* with your host IP address.

     $ > cd wildfly